 Achilles Tendon Treatment in Spartanburg, Duncan and Greenville, SC

-How is an Achilles tendon treatment performed?
+How is an Achilles Tendon Injury Treated and Diagnosed?

 Diagnosing Achilles tendon injuries typically involves a comprehensive examination by a CONA foot and ankle specialist.
 Advanced imaging studies, such as ultrasound or MRI, may be employed to assess the extent of the damage and guide the treatment plan.
 Treatment options vary based on the severity of the injury:

 Conservative Management: Mild to moderate Achilles tendon injuries may respond well to non-surgical approaches.
 These may include rest, ice, compression, elevation (R.I.C.E.), and supportive devices like braces or orthotics.
 Physical therapy may also be recommended to enhance flexibility and strength.

 Surgical Intervention: Severe Achilles tendon injuries, particularly complete tears, often necessitate surgical intervention.
 An outpatient Achilles tendon repair procedure is performed under general anesthesia.
 The surgeon delicately retracts soft tissues, visualizes the tear, and employs sutures to repair the damage meticulously.
 The procedure concludes with absorbable sutures closing soft tissue layers and removable sutures securing the skin.

 Postoperative Care and Rehabilitation: Following surgery, a splint immobilizes the leg for two weeks, transitioning to a cast for four weeks.
 A removable boot is then worn for an additional six weeks, coinciding with the commencement of physical therapy.
 Stretching exercises and a structured rehabilitation program continue for 6-8 months post-surgery to ensure optimal recovery.